Information & Communication Technology Education (ICT Education)

 Units of study

-ICT Education units of study (EDIT prefix) are offered in undergraduate and postgraduate awards.
-For a detailed description, refer to the Unit Catalogue.
+Digital technologies for learning units of study, (those with an EDIT prefix), are offered in undergraduate and postgraduate awards.
+For a detailed description, refer to the Course Handbook.

 Courses of study

-ICT Education units are integrated into multiple undergraduate and postgraduate courses offered by the School of Education.
-See the range of Education courses with the Course Search.
+Digital technologies for learning units are integrated into multiple undergraduate and postgraduate courses offered by the School of Education.